 2. The group posting function allows you to spin your messages so that a variety of different messages go out instead of just one.

 3. I just love the scheduling feature.
 You would set up your schedule a month in advance and then just let it run (your computer has to be ON in order for this to work).

 There are 3 price points to choose from:

 $97 for ONE license (one computer) per year

 $147 for THREE licenses (three computers) per year *** this is perfect if you have a virtual assistant helping out.

 $297 for TEN licenses per year.
 I have no idea why you’d have a need for 10 licenses unless you have an agency promoting dozens of books at the same time.

 This is a very simple software program for PC users only.
 It posts your messages and images to the Facebook groups.
 Lots of people LOVE this program, because it is so fast and easy to use.

-TEST Ninja Blaster HERE (click on download for free 3 day trial)
+TEST Ninja Blaster HERE (find and click on the link to download a 3-day trial)

 I found one FREE auto poster online.
-I would STRONGLY advise against downloading it.
+I would STRONGLY advise against downloading any FREE autoposters.
 I could find NO reviews or other mentions of this software which makes me highly SUSPICIOUS.
 It could be loaded with viruses or malware which will steal information off your computer.
 Am I paranoid?
 YES … for good reason!